OpeningDETAIL/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 ### CD Documentation

-Using a combination of [Revit](https://www.autodesk.com/products/revit-family/overview), [IFC](https://en.wikipedia.org/wiki/Industry_Foundation_Classes), [FreeCad](https://www.freecadweb.org/) & [Dynamo](http://dynamobim.org/) Scripts, **OpeningDETAIL** uses a unique methodology to compose [our client]'s small scale details.
+Using a combination of [Revit](https://www.autodesk.com/products/revit-family/overview), [IFC](https://en.wikipedia.org/wiki/Industry_Foundation_Classes), [FreeCad](https://www.freecadweb.org/) & [Dynamo](http://dynamobim.org/) Scripts, **OpeningDETAIL** uses a unique methodology to compose our client's small scale details.
 Instead of 2D fills, lines, and simple text annotation, as is typically done with details in Revit, we model our details in 3D.
 By attaching various material assignments to these 3D objects, along with Revit's intelligent **Material Tag** and a custom **Dynamo Script**, we are able to automate the annotation of these details.

 Also, by using 3D and the open [IFC](https://en.wikipedia.org/wiki/Industry_Foundation_Classes) format, we are able to roundtrip our details between FreeCAD and Revit.
 This, along with the automated annotation, in part, allows us to keep costs down.